 On May 27, 2016, in Docket No. IN16-4-000, the Commission issued an order assessing civil penalties against Coaltrain Energy, L.P.
 (Coaltrain), its owners, Peter Jones and Shawn Sheehan, and Robert Jones, Jeff Miller, and Jack Wells, who developed and implemented the relevant trading strategy (collectively, Respondents).
 The Commission found that the Respondents violated the Commission's Anti-Manipulation Rule by engaging in fraudulent UTC trades in the PJM market during the summer of 2010.
-In so doing, it determined that Respondents' "over-collected loss" or "OCL" trading strategy, which sought to capture payments by placing large volumes of UTC trades between trading points with negligible price separation, was fraudulent and manipulative.
-The Commission found that the Respondents' OCL trading strategy involved three types of trades to improperly collect MLSA payments: (1) trading between export and import points (NCMPAIMP and NCMPAEXP) that had de minimis price differences; and (3) trading along various other paths and combinations of paths with minimal price differences.
+In so doing, it determined that Respondents' "overcollected loss" or "OCL" trading strategy, which sought to capture payments by placing large volumes of UTC trades between trading points with negligible price separation, was fraudulent and manipulative.
+The Commission found that the Respondents' OCL trading strategy involved three types of trades to improperly collect MLSA payments: (1) trading between export and import points (SOUTHIMP and SOUTHEXP) that had identical prices; (2) trading between export and import points (NCMPAIMP and NCMPAEXP) that had de minimis price differences; and (3) trading along various other paths and combinations of paths with minimal price differences.
 In each type of trade, the purpose was not to profit from spread changes, but instead to increase transmission volumes in order to collect MLSA payments.